jakartaee/specification-committee/spec_finalization_checklist.md

 pointers to the PR request containing the proposed release content (e.g. release review document, specification document, and technical artifacts).
   * A specification committee member votes by responding to the ballot message on the public Jakarta EE Specification Committee mailing list, using the usual +1/0/-1 voting notation.
 * On ballot completion
-  -[ ] The designated specification committee representative adds this final checklist to the main PR.
+ - [ ] The designated specification committee representative adds this final checklist to the main PR.
-  -[ ] The specification committee representative merges the specification PRs.
+ - [ ] The specification committee representative merges the specification PRs.
-  -[ ] The designated specification committee representative calculates the staged EFTL TCK signature and promotes it to the committee download area using the https://ci.eclipse.org/jakartaee-spec-committee/job/promote-release/ job.
+ - [ ] The designated specification committee representative calculates the staged EFTL TCK signature and promotes it to the committee download area using the https://ci.eclipse.org/jakartaee-spec-committee/job/promote-release/ job.
-  -[ ] The specification project member who created the staging release promotes the specification api jars to maven central.
+ - [ ] The specification project member who created the staging release promotes the specification api jars to maven central.
-  -[ ] The EMO updates the specification page with the ballot results.
+ - [ ] The EMO updates the specification page with the ballot results.
 This list goes on the committed spec index page.
-  -[ ] The project team should go through the merged spec website page to verify all the links are valid.
+ - [ ] The project team should go through the merged spec website page to verify all the links are valid.
-  -[ ] The project team should approve the compatibility request and send an email to tck@eclipse.org for approval of the compatible implementation.
+ - [ ] The project team should approve the compatibility request and send an email to tck@eclipse.org for approval of the compatible implementation for trademark usage.
 * Post ballot completion, EMO asks webmaster to push changes to jakarta.ee